Llandysilio

 Llandysilio is a small village and community in Montgomeryshire, Powys, Wales.

-Its population at the 2001 Census was 962, increasing to 1,122 at the 2011 census.
+The community population at the 2001 Census was 962, increasing to 1,122 at the 2011 census.
 The present parish church, dedicated to Saint Tysilio, dates from 1867 but tradition states that a church was founded here by Tysilio in the seventh century.
 The community includes the village of Four Crosses.

+Notable people

-Robert Baugh (1748–1832), a Welsh surveyor, copper-plate engraver, map-maker and print-maker came from the village; as did Rev. Elias Owen MA, F.S.A.
+Robert Baugh (1748–1832), a Welsh surveyor, copper-plate engraver, map-maker and print-maker came from the village; as did, probably, Rev. Elias Owen MA, F.S.A.
 (1833–1899), a Welsh cleric and antiquarian.

 Governance

 An electoral ward in the same name exists.
 This ward had a population of 1,789 at the 2011 Census.